TmmmmmR/python-app/course-guide/CORS-misconfiguration/README.md

 Rather than explaining myself please refer to the following blog to read all about the issue at hand:

-The source is found [here](https://github.com/RiieCco/owasp-bay-area/tree/master/course-guide/server-side-template-injection/report.html)
+The source is found [here](https://portswigger.net/blog/exploiting-cors-misconfigurations-for-bitcoins-and-bounties)

-### Spoiler 1
+### Spoiler 1 - discovery

 You can find this link after loggin in with either: